re-mote-sensing/re-mote/VictorVezina19/README.md

 ### Server

-Leaving this blank cause maybe cloud?
+To setup your own server, the only hardware you'll need is a computer to act as the server.
+A [Raspberry Pi](https://www.buyapi.ca/product/raspberry-pi-4-model-b-1gb/) is cheap and works quite well for this purpose.

+Cloud??

 ### Gateway

 For each Gateway, you'll need:

 * One Arduino compatible micro controller.
 At least 32 kB of flash memory and 2kB of ram is highly recomended, although more is prefered.
-The [bla]() is a good option
+The [Arduino Uno](https://store.arduino.cc/usa/arduino-uno-rev3) seems to work well
 * A 3G module of some sort.
 The current two supported are the [Tinysine 3G shield](https://www.tinyosshop.com/3g-gprs-gsm-shield-for-arduino-sim5320a) and the [Adafruit FONA 3G](https://www.adafruit.com/product/3147)
 * A sim card with a data plan on it.
 Where to get this sim card will heavily depend on where you are
 * A [LoRa mesh module](https://www.dfrobot.com/product-1670.html)